 The application should include details on the sharing arrangements and the mentor teacher in each institution.

-Applications to host a Modern Language Assistant in 2021-22 open on 15 February 2021 and close on 30 April 2021.
+Applications to host a Modern Language Assistant in 2023-24 open in February 2023 and close in April 2023.
 You will be able to submit an application through our online portal.

 How will they be paid?